MicrosoftDocs/azure-docs/articles/iot-edge/how-to-monitor-module-twins.md

 ### Monitor module twins in Azure CLI

-To see if IoT Edge is running, use the [az iot hub invoke-module-method](how-to-edgeagent-direct-method.md#ping) to ping the IoT Edge agent.
+To see if IoT Edge is running, use the [az iot hub invoke-module-method](how-to-edgeagent-direct-method.md#ping) to ping the IoT Edge hub.

 The [az iot hub module-twin](https://docs.microsoft.com/cli/azure/ext/azure-cli-iot-ext/iot/hub/module-twin) structure provides these commands: